remix-run/remix/docs/file-conventions/entry.client.md

 `RemixBrowser` accepts a single optional `routes` prop that can be used with [Remix SPA Mode][spa-mode] if you have not yet moved your routes to use the [file-based routing convention][file-based-routing] or the [`routes`][routes] config.
 The routes passed via this prop will be appended as additional children of your root route.

+Routes defined this way are strictly client-side, so your `loader`/`action` will be internally converted to Remix `clientLoader`/`clientAction`'s.

+<docs-info>This is not intended to be used as a primary method of definin routes, and is intended to be used as a migration path from a React Router `RouterProvider` application.</docs-info>

-<docs-warn>If any collisions are detected from routes on the file system then a warning will be logged and the routes prop will be ignored.</docs-warn>
+<docs-warn>If any collisions are detected from routes on the file system then a warning will be logged and the `routes` prop will be ignored.</docs-warn>

 ```tsx filename=entry.client.stsx
 import { RemixBrowser } from "@remix-run/react";